 Write an answer to ONE of the following questions or requests.
 The answer must not be longer than one paragraph.

 Write an answer to the following question or request.
 Limit your essay to two pages double spaced typed.
-Support your statements and conclusions with quotes from the Bible and the textbook.
+Support your statements and conclusions with quotes from the Bible and the analysis of Chapter 15.

 How can the truth of the future resurrection have any practical value for a Christian today?
 Give at least one example from the Bible to illustrate your points.
 ONE CONSEQUENCE IS THAT HAVING A FUTURE HOPE HELPS US FACE PRESENT DAY DIFFICULTIES AS WELL AS GIVES US BOTH CLARITY AND BOLDNESS IN OUR WITNESS (e.g. HEB.
 12:2).
 ANOTHER CONSEQUENCE IS THAT WE ARE MORE CONTENT WITH WHAT WE RECEIVE IN THIS WORLD, KNOWING THAT IT IS NOT THE IMPORTANT THING NOR WHAT IS WHAT WE RECEIVE IN COMPARISON WITH OTHERS IMPORTANT (I COR.
 7:7).
 ANOTHER VERY IMPORTANT CONSEQUENCE IS THAT WE MAKE SURE OUR SPIRITUAL AFFAIRS ARE IN ORDER NOW WHILE THERE IS STILL TIME (II COR.
 6:2).

 Home 1Cor.
 Page Top of Page